Tension Remodeling Controls Topological Transitions in Epithelial Tissues: Results

-Dynamics of the model tissue with tension remodeling, as characterized in Fig.~\ref{fig.Fig1} (Movie 1), settle into a fluctuating steady-state with an asymmetric distribution of junction length (Fig.~\ref{fig.Fig2}A), as observed {\it in vivo}~\cite{curran2017myosin}.
-Furthermore, a negative correlation is observed between junction length and tension in the fluctuating steady-state (Fig.~\ref{fig.Fig2}B), analogous to the negative correlation between junction length and myosin intensity seen experimentally~\cite{curran2017myosin}.
-By contrast, without tension remodeling, junction length distribution is symmetric and independent of tension (Fig.~\ref{fig.Fig2}A-B).
+Dynamics of the model tissue with tension remodeling, as characterized in Fig.~\ref{fig.Fig2} (Movie 1), settle into a fluctuating steady-state with an asymmetric distribution of junction length (Fig.~\ref{fig.Fig3}A), as observed in mature {\it Drosophila} epithelium~\cite{curran2017myosin}.
+Furthermore, a negative correlation is observed between junction length and tension in the fluctuating steady-state (Fig.~\ref{fig.Fig3}B), analogous to the negative correlation between junction length and myosin intensity seen experimentally~\cite{bardet2013pten, curran2017myosin}.
+By contrast, without tension remodeling ($k_E=k_C=0$), junction length distribution is symmetric (Fig.~\ref{fig.Fig3}A).
+In this case, junction length is positively correlated with the deterministic part of the tension ($\Lambda_0 + \Gamma_a l_{ij}$) (orange dots in Fig.~\ref{fig.Fig3}B).
+However, this positive correlation is lost when we consider the total junction tension, including the fluctuating part, since the amplitude of the tension fluctuations ($\sigma$) is comparable to $\langle \Gamma_a l_{ij}\rangle$ (black dots in Fig.~\ref{fig.Fig3}B).